 It is that time of year when the temperatures start to warm up a little bit, the first brave plants start to peek out from the ground and the smell in the air lets you know that spring is near.
 During this time of year my wife always has some kind of spring cleaning project for me.
 It might be the attic, it might be the garage, or it might be my infamous t-shirt drawer which always has more t-shirts in it than she thinks a grown man should own.
+Part of me wishes I can secretly hire some professional house cleaners to get it all done when my wife is out at work, and then ‘surprise’ her when she gets back, but I must keep those thoughts at bay and do my bit!
 It is also the time of year when I have to fire up the lawnmower and pray that I can get one more mowing season out of my old weed eater.
+I’d be surprised; I know a need to invest in a new one and I’m quite excited at the prospect.
+I’ve found the best zero turn mower online but I don’t know if I can justify such a powerful piece of equipment considering the size of my lawn.
+I might treat myself to it anyway!
+We could always turn our attention inside the home.
+Maybe instead I should look into getting her the best steam mop for hardwood floors, one of my friends told me it worked a treat for all of their hardwood floors in their home.
+With home inside it’ll give us all more energy to tackle those lawn jobs.
 For whatever reason, spring is the time for cleaning and the beginning of our mowing season.
 Since this is the case, I thought it would be a good time to discuss some of the local codes and ordinances that relate to this area.

 We also work many cases regarding junk, trash, and debris.
 These are often tricky issues to deal with because one man’s trash is another man’s treasure.
 However, it is important to know what is and is not allowed because just like an overgrown yard, junk trash and debris not only causes aesthetic problems, but provides a safe haven for vermin and insects that can cause health problems.
 A good rule of thumb is that branches and other lawn debris should be properly disposed of, and any item that is meant for indoor use should not be kept outside.
 Examples of these items would be couches on the porch, storage of boxes in the yard, or appliances such as refrigerators, washers, or dryers sitting outdoors.